Miguel Angel Galluzzi

 Widely known for having designed the Ducati Monster, Galluzzi has also designed the Aprilia Dorsoduro, RSV4, and Tuono — as well as the Moto Guzzi V7 Racer and California 1400.

 Under Galluzzi's direction, Moto Guzzi received the Motorcycle Design Association Award in 2012, and in 2013, Visor Down named Galuzzi one of its Top Ten motorcycle designers.

 Background

-Born in Buenos Aires, Argentina and raised in the USA, Galluzzi is a third generation motorcyclist.
+Born in Buenos Aires, Argentina and raised in the US, Galluzzi is a third generation motorcyclist.
 His interest in motorcycling began in the early 1960s when he received a motorcycle as a birthday gift from his uncle, a 1959 Kreidler 50cc.